SharePoint/PnP-Guidance/articles/Autotagging-sample-app-for-SharePoint.md

 ```

-5 - Package and deploy your app.
+5 - Package and deploy your add-in .

-When you start the app, the start page of the Document Autotagging provider-hosted add-in displays, as shown in Figure 2.
+When you start the add-in , the start page of the Document Autotagging provider-hosted add-in displays, as shown in Figure 2.
 The start page shows some additional configuration steps you need to perform before you assign or remove the event receivers.

 **Figure 2.
 Additional configuration steps to be performed on the add-in start page in SharePoint**